 You have narrowly avoided embarrassing situations, stopped going out and passed on once in a lifetime opportunities because of “what if”.
 “What if I can’t find a restroom?”
 “What if I have an accident?”
 “What if I can’t travel long distances?”
 Urinary incontinence can impact your mood, ability to move, exercise or walk, sleep, work and relationships with partners and family.
-This year resolve to take your urinary incontinence seriously and stop worrying about “what if”.
-The Women’s Health Institute care team at UT Health Austin can help and let you live the life you love.
+This year resolve to take your urinary incontinence seriously and stop worrying about “what if.”
+Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, can help and let you live the life you love.

 How common is urinary incontinence?